The Ray C. Bliss Institute of Applied Politics

 Bliss in the media

-- June 24: Professor David Cohen appeared on WHBC-AM’s Ron Ponder Show to discuss the growing controversy over the Confederate flag (no audio available).
+- August 18: Professor David Cohen appeared on WHBC-AM’s Ron Ponder Show today to discuss the 2016 presidential election (no audio available).

 John Green, Bliss Institute director and distinguished professor of political science in UA’s Buchtel College of Arts and Sciences, was interviewed for coverage of Cleveland hosting the 2016 Republican National Convention.